paytronix/utils-open/README.md

 * enumeration: convert String to enumeration value
 * file: String must denote a valid path, existing path, file, or directory
 * numeric: convert String to various numeric types, assert positive, negative, less than, greater than, etc.
+* option: apply validations inside Option, require an Option to be Some
 * reflection: convert String to Class by Class.forName, possibly constraining to some lower bound
 * regex: convert String to Regex
+* result: apply validations inside ResultG, require a ResultG to be Okay
+* sequence: apply validations to each element of a sequence, min/max length of collections, split strings into sequences
 * string: must be longer than, shorter, than, conform to a regex, be a valid email address, numeric, non-blank, and so on
 * uri, url: convert String to java.net.URI or java.net.URL, respectively